vstokstad/web/src/data/projects/beppu.md

 description: "In BEPPUS, a 'Oddworld meets Lemmings' puzzle platformer, you lead a group of Beppus with strange powers.
 Their world is harsh, and sacrificing some of them will be needed for the others’ salvation."

-descriptionLong: "In BEPPUS, a 'Oddworld meets Lemmings' puzzle platformer, you lead a group of Beppus with strange powers.
-Their world is harsh, and sacrificing some of them will be needed for the others’ salvation.
-How many can you save?
-BEPPUS is for players whom want to play a challenging and mind-bending puzzle platformer where levels can be approached in different ways."

 video: "https://player.vimeo.com/video/665139096?h=e5226f3683&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479"